StuPhD95/StuPhD95/README.md

 I am passionate about financial markets and enjoy using mathematical modelling to understand risk, uncertainty and market behaviour.

-Much of my research was carried out using MATLAB and Mathematica.
-I am currently working on my Python skills as I transition into industry.
+Much of the research conducted during my PhD was done using MATLAB and Mathematica.
+I am currently working on improving my Python skills as I hope to transition into industry.